gbv/jskos-vue/README.md

 [![NPM package name](https://img.shields.io/badge/npm-jskos--vue-blue.svg)](https://www.npmjs.com/package/jskos-vue)
 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg)](https://github.com/RichardLitt/standard-readme)

-> A suite of components and utilities for Vue 3 related to [JSKOS](https://gbv.github.io/jskos/jskos.html).
+> A suite of components and plugins for Vue 3 related to [JSKOS](https://gbv.github.io/jskos/jskos.html).

+**Note that this is still under development and breaking changes can occur at any time!**

 ## Documentation
 Please refer to the documentation on how to install and use jskos-vue in your project.